Ask. Learn. Improve

 RAG: Synthesizes answers from equipment manuals + facility procedures + historical incident data

-Limitation 3: Context Awareness
+Limitation 3: context awareness

 Traditional Search: Doesn't understand that "replace battery" means something different for UPS vs smoke detectors